fu-raz/Razer-Chroma-WLED-Connect-App/README.md

 * A valid working Razer App Id.
 You'll probably end up using another brand's app id.
 Be aware that I don't know if you can use the same id multiple times.
 So to be safe, use one of a brand you're not actually using in Razer Synapse
 * A WLED device with at least version 0.11.0.
 We use JSON commands over UDP, which was added in that version
+* Visual Studio 2022 Community Edition (The free one) to open this solution, download the packages via NuGet and build it for your computer

 ## What does it do?